Automotive Refinishing Competition

-Automotive refinishing involves the paint, refinish, repair and maintenance of painted surfaces on a range of automotive vehicles and recreational vehicles.
+Automotive Refinishing involves the paint, refinish, repair and maintenance of painted surfaces on a range of automotive vehicles and recreational vehicles.
 These skills must be of the highest quality industry standard possible, with an emphasis on workshop efficiencies and productivity using the latest in technologies available in our industry today.
-All of these skills play an integral part of working in an efficient smash repair business.

-The competition requires competitors to demonstrate the skills and knowledge of the vehicle refinish industry.
-They will compete on a number of tasks including panel preparation, priming and sanding, layout and design measurements, colour matching, de-nib/buffing and decal application.
+The WorldSkills Australia Automotive Refinishing Competition requires Competitors to demonstrate the skills and knowledge of the Vehicle Refinish Industry.
+Competitors will compete on a number of tasks including panel preparation, priming and sanding, layout and design measurements, colour matching, de-nib/buffing and decal application.

 YOU SHOULD PURSUE A CAREER IN VEHICLE PAINTING IF YOU: